-Some of the proposed solution options will require substantial transformations as envisioned in the literature on sustainability transition processes (Loorbach, 2007).
-Part of this transition will extend to the change of basic consumer behavior and business practice.
+Some of the proposed solution options will require substantial transformations as envisioned in literature on sustainability transition processes (Loorbach, 2007).
+Part of this transition will extend to changes in basic consumer behavior and business practice.
 Such changes will likely encounter reluctance on the basic level as, for instance, fishers might oppose change of their fishing practices.
-While the described win-win situation of a sustainable energy transition sounds very promising, it faces strong resistance from players in power (nuclear industry).
+While the described win-win situation of a sustainable energy transition sounds very promising, it faces strong resistance from those players in positions of power (e.g., the nuclear industry) benefiting from the status quo.
 One of the obstacles to implementing a bottom-up approach to reconstruction is the entrenched "iron triangle" of elite political, bureaucratic, and corporate interests.
 Japan needs significant cultural and institutional changes if local people will shape the vision for and implementation of disaster recovery (Matanle, 2011).
 But at least one of the proposed solutions is already underway.
 Japan will create a new national park to restore biodiversity and increase tourism (IUCN, 2012).